Elie Hammou

 Université Paris-Nanterre

-• B.A. in maths and physics, 2017
+• B.A. in mathematics and physics, 2017

 Lycée Saint-Louis